We've covered everything you need to know for this Social Influence topic to smash your exams.

 - Outline and evaluate normative and informational social influence explanations of conformity (12 marks for AS and 16 marks for A-level)

-The three main variables affecting conformity that we will look at are group size, unanimity and task difficulty (as investigated by Asch).
+The three main variables affecting conformity that we will look at are:

 Ash’s research into how group size affects conformity has found that as the majority group size increases, so does conformity.

-Group size only affects conformity to a certain point:
+However, group size only affects conformity to a certain point.

 The highest conformity rate was when there were 3-5 participants.